CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 Each `ToLuist` instance holds many `Task` objects.
 Depending on whether the properties `startDateTime` and `endDateTime` are set, `Task` can represent floating task, task with deadline or event.

-The state diagram below represents the relationships between different types of tasks
+The state diagram below represents the relationships between different types of tasks.

 <img src="images/TaskStateDiagram.png" width="600"><br>
 **Figure 3.6**: Relationships between different task types